EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 Our team uses Discord as our third-party messaging service of choice to discuss relevant topics that aren't suited/ready for GitHub.
 We have text channels set up on Discord dedicated to every open issue on GitHub.
-This approach allowed us to communicate about multiple issues in an orderly and stress-free fashion.
+This approach allows us to communicate about multiple issues in an orderly and stress-free fashion.

 Manually creating and closing text channels for every single GitHub issue is not an appropriate solution to this problem since the text channels will eventually become stale.
 We also want a way to archive these discussions without cluttering the Discord server with text channels.